ChiefAdit/Bangkit/README.md

 Basic Project for HallCat Apps.

 # Mobile Development By Aditya & Dinda
 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a kotlin application.

 A few resources to get you started if this is your first Flutter project: